pkboom/move-class/README.md

 # Move classes

-If you move classes to another namespace, so you have to change a namespace manually.
+If you move classes to another namespace, you have to change a namespace.
 If you use `phpstorm`, you can do this easily.
 But if you use `vscode` like me, you have to do it all manually.
 This package can help you with that, changing `namespaces` accordingly.

 ## Installation